JOHCM Global Emerging Markets Opportunities Fund

 Investment manager J O Hambro Capital Management Limited

-Depositary RBC Investor Services Limited
+Depositary Northern Trust Fiduciary Services (Ireland) Limited

 This is a marketing communication.